At the end of may I organized an easy-going road trip to the Cairngorms, Loch Ness and the west coast.

 This was the last point of interest I had prepared, so the plan was to head back home.
 However, then we entered Oban, where we were welcomed by this bridge.
 As someone with an appreciation for engineering structures like this, it made me quite excited.

-Well, and then the road went through the loch Lomond, and that was one heck of fun driving.
+Well, and then the road went through the Lomond/Trossachs national park, and that was one heck of fun driving to finish the day with.

-One car, two days, four friends, over 400 miles of driving, and thousands of smiles.
-That's what it was.
+It was one car, two days, four friends, over 400 miles of driving, and thousands of smiles.

-If you enjoyed this post, you might also like my previous articles about Scottish adventures, such as:
+If you enjoyed this post, you might also like my previous articles about Scotland, such as:

 "Cairngorms:"My first journey to the loch Morlich.